ThatDeveloperDad/system-framework/docs/InteractionDesign.md

 Behind the scenes, the components you code get wrapped in "Module Providers" that take care of each component's dependency graph and configuration.
 When I register a ModuleProvider, I also add the standard "services.AddScoped<IContract>" stuff with a little bit of added magic.

 When your classes get requested from the DI service provider, it calls a "factory method" on the ModuleProvider for that service that:
-1. Obtains the properly configured instance of the configured implementation type.
+1. Obtains the fully configured instance of the configured implementation type.
 2. Wraps it in a PassthroughProxy
-3. Returns that PassethroughProxy as the "service" that satisfies the dependency contract.
+3. Returns that PassthroughProxy as the "service" that satisfies the dependency contract.

 ***What's so special about this PassthroughProxy?***
-The PassthroughProxy class itself has a method called "AddBehavior" which accepts an IOperationBehavior instance, and optionally, a method name to which the Behavior would apply.
+The PassthroughProxy class itself has a method called "AddBehavior" which accepts an IOperationBehavior instance, and optionally a method name to which the Behavior would apply.

 An IOperationBehavior describes two methods:
 * OnMethodEntry:  Code in ths method executes BEFORE the component call is made.